 Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh vegetables.
 He also did a gallbladder flush a few years ago, and that gave him great results as well.

 Unlike his brother and his father, my husband still has his gallbladder.
-But, had he continued eating and living the way he had been prior, he may have suffered the same fate as his family members.
+But, had he continued eating and living the way he had been prior, he would have suffered the same fate as his family members.

 Each toe is connected to a different meridian and organ system in the body.
 If it’s the little toe, the kidney and bladder system needs some attention.
 If it’s the big toe, the spleen and liver need support.
 If it’s the middle two toes we’ve got to address the stomach, and if it’s the toe next to the pinky, the gallbladder needs assistance.